itay-nakash/itay-nakash/README.md

 #### MSc Student in Data Science at the Technion 📊 | BSc in Computer Science 💻

 🔍 **Current Research:**
-- Investigating diverse architectures to enhance text representations in NLP, focusing on efficiency and effectiveness.
+- Exploring methods for vocabulary adaptation to enhance domain-specific efficiency and performance in Large Language Models (LLMs).
-- My work explores innovative ways to leverage these representations for more accurate and versatile language processing applications.
+- Focused on innovating tokenization adaptation techniques to develop efficient and representative vocabularies for new domains on existing LLMs.
 - Advisor: Prof. Roi Reichart

 🌟 **Achievements:**